 What Are The Different Types Of Cheese?

-So without further ado, let’s dive into the different types of cheeses!
+So without further ado, let’s dive into the different cheese types!

 What Are The 7 Types Of Cheese?

 There are hundreds of different types of cheese.
-And while each cheese has its own unique quirks and characteristics, they can be broadly sorted into one of seven groups.
+While each cheese has its unique characteristics, they can be broadly sorted into one of seven groups.

-These are the spreadable, soft cheeses with creamy textures and very mild flavors.
+Also known as unripened cheese, fresh cheeses are spreadable, soft cheeses with creamy textures and very mild flavors.

-Because of their higher water content and because they have no rind, fresh cheese can start to go bad after just a few days.
-So fresh cheese must be eaten soon after it’s made.
+Due to their higher water content and rind-free, fresh cheese can start to go rancid after just a few days.
+Hence, the name “fresh cheese” means it must be eaten as soon as it’s prepared!

 Fresh cheeses are perfect for adding to salads, mixed into pasta dishes, and stirred into soups!

-Soft cheese is also known as bloomy rind cheese, soft white cheese, white rind cheese or white fuzzy rind cheese.
+Soft cheeses are also known as bloomy rind cheeses, white cheeses, white rind cheeses, or white fuzzy rind cheeses.

 These creamy, earthy cheeses are distinguished by a thin white rind of blooming mold around them.